soukoku/ntwain/README.md

 * Targets latest TWAIN version (2.4 as of this writing)
 * Supports all the TWAIN functions in the spec (may never happen but will be close).
+* Works with both 32 and 64 bit data sources (eventually)

 ## Using the lib